About Darjeeling

 People & Culture of Darjeeling

-Immigrants from many neighboring states and countries have settled down in Darjeeling district.
+People from several neighboring states and countries have settled down in Darjeeling district.
 While majority of the population are Nepalis, there are many Tibetans, Lepchas and Bengalis as well.
 Different religions and faiths are followed in Darjeeling including Hinduism (Nepalis are mostly Hindus), Buddhism (Tibetans are mostly Buddhists), and also Christianity.
 It's an amazing world out there in the hills and so different from the rest of the state of West Bengal.

 Festivals in Darjeeling